ngkogkos/volatility-plugins/README.md

 # facebook_extractor
 ## Setup
 Simply clone the repository locally and copy the facebook_extractor.py inside the "/volatility/volatility/plugins/" path.
+Otherwise use Volatility's --plugins argument to specify its directory.

 ## Usage
 The facebook_extractor.py contains 3 Volatility plugins: